renatomaia/coutil/doc/manual.md

 Note that sockets are automatically closed when they are garbage collected, but that takes an unpredictable amount of time to happen.

-In case of success,
+Returns `true` in case of success.
-this function returns `true`.
-Otherwise it returns `nil` plus an error message.

 ### `socket:getdomain ()`